vskogstad/100_days_of_gpu/README.md

 Day 16: Micro optimizations on SwiGLU kernel.
 Single block naive RMSNorm kernel.

-Day 17.
-Unfinnished improvements on RMSNorm kernel.
+Day 17: Unfinnished improvements on RMSNorm kernel.
 Reusing binary reduction and warp shuffling from reduction kernel.

+Day 18: Improved RMSNorm kernel to 98th percentile on LeetGPU.
+Very happy with that.